Eating healthy and traveling can be a challenge, but in San Diego, it is almost effortless.

 802 5th Avenue, San Diego; 619-795-0721, www.cafe-21.com

 The Vibe: Farm-to-table restaurant in the heart of the Gaslamp district that sources its food from local farmers and distributors and is committed to crafting creative, seasonal, and delicious dishes and drinks.
-There’s a Mediterranean vibe that I loved about this place, but their menu is eclectic and offers something for everyone.
+There is a Mediterranean vibe that I loved about this place, but their menu is eclectic and offers something for everyone.
 The chef was accommodating and creative when it came to my dairy and gluten-sensitivities, and any dish our servers recommended was a winner.
 We liked it so much that we went for dinner and brunch.
+It was the best thing ever to come from Tennis Lessons San Diego and sit down and eat lunch at this place.

 What We Ate